shop-planner/shop3/shop2/minimal-subtree/README.txt

 unsound, as a /prefilter/, and as part of the plan repair routine, check to see if there's a real plan failure, or a false positive.

+* Sound and complete causal links

+I propose the following limitation on the domain language in order to achieve sound and complete causal links:

+1. Typed STRIPS dialect of PDDL for the primitives;
+2. Conjunctive preconditions for the methods, no SHOP2 special language features, just preconditions whose variables are either from the task parameters or that are in the subtask parameter list.
+3. All tasks should be ground when added to the plan.
+That is, all task parameters should be ground before the preconditions are checked.

+** Design notes

+What we want to achieve is that when a task fails, we can unambiguously specify where to begin replanning.

+So, consider a primitive (STRIPS PDDL task): since the task is ground when it's instantiated, there will be no unbound variables in the preconditions.
+This means that the above techniques for computing causal links will be sound and complete -- it is not possible to replan the primitive operator without replanning the parent method that introduced it into the plan.

+The method preconditions are more problematic.
+We must allow method preconditions with unbound variables, or we cannot have plans that feature a choice of variable bindings anywhere.
+But this means that if we start replanning from a method's parents, we could have missed an opportunity to just replan the method (by re-binding variables for its children).
+That would make this incomplete (we fail to detect that there's a replanning opportunity at the method).
+Alternatively, if we start replanning from the method, we could be unsound: it's possible that the method itself hasn't really failed.

+One possibility that is messy, but would be sound and complete, would be to treat preconditions with bound variables different from preconditions with unbound variables.
+These would be two different "colors" of preconditions.
+The preconditions for bound variables would work as for operator preconditions: if they fail, then the parent task must be replanned.
+But if preconditions for *unbound* variables fail, then the task node itself should be replanned (attempted, anyway).